svmiller/svmiller.github.io/_posts/2020-03-07-bootstrap-standard-errors-in-r.md

           ~mutate(.x, resample = .y)) -> tidybootCrime
 ```

-If you're curious, this basically just ganked all the "tidied" output of our 1,000 simulations and binded them as rows to each other, with helpful indices in the `resample` column.
+If you're curious, this basically just ganked all the "tidied" output of our 1,000 regressions and binded them as rows to each other, with helpful indices in the `resample` column.
 Observe:

 ```r